Sanctioned Russian banker Tinkov launches fintech project in Mexico

 Whatever the transaction amounted to, it is impossible to estimate the true capitalisation of TCS because the company’s shares have been frozen on the London Stock Exchange.
 However, Tinkov is the only TCS shareholder who received at least something for his share.
 The holding’s international investors, including Katie Wood, Tiger Capital and other fintech aficionados, have been forced to simply freeze their stakes for the past year.
 Prior to the war TCS was an investors’ darling and its stock soared in the rapid recovery in the Russian stock market between 2018 and 2021.

 Tinkov is a controversial figure in Russia.
-He is known for his oftentimes harsh statements and frequent scandals – from suing bloggers who criticised him to supporting the annexation of Crimea, to barring employment for LGBT individuals at his companies and publicly insulting an employee of his bank, whom he called a “dummy” and a “free drive-thru.”
+He is known for his oftentimes harsh statements and frequent scandals – from suing bloggers who criticised him to having a nuanced view of the annexation of Crimea, and publicly insulting an employee of his bank, whom he called a “dummy” and a “free drive-thru.”

 Tinkov’s support for the annexation of Crimea didn’t stop him from becoming one of the few Russian oligarchs to speak out against the war in Ukraine.
 He even renounced his Russian citizenship, a move which he announced on social media in the fall.
 Tinkov’s critics have noted that in 2017, several years after Russia’s annexation of Crimea, the businessman suggested in his Instagram that Putin should be made an emperor, saying he “wouldn’t vote in the elections for a President Putin, but would gladly vote for a Tsar Putin.”
 In a 2022 interview, after already coming under UK sanctions, Tinkov said the Emperor Putin comment had been “sarcasm” and a “mistake.”
 In March 2022, he asked the British Foreign Office to remove him from the sanctions list.

-Tinkov became a US citizen in 1996 but renounced his citizenship in 2013, three days after TCS held an IPO on the London Stock Exchange in 2013, raising $1.1bn with a share price of $17.50.
+TCS IPO'd in London with a share price of $17.50.
 A year later the shares fell to a low of $1 following the annexation of Crimea by Russia, but regained their value during the market's recovery four years later to pass $20 in the months before war tensions rocketed in November 2021.
-In 2020, the US initiated a case against Tinkov, accusing him of submitting false tax returns and forging a document to relinquish his US citizenship.
+In 2020, the US initiated a case against Tinkov, accusing him of submitting false tax returns to relinquish his US citizenship.